sameetakumavat/Advanced_RAG/interactive-ui/README.md

-# Advanced RAG System - Interactive UI
+# Smart Document Assistant - Interactive UI

-This is the user interface for the Advanced RAG (Retrieval-Augmented Generation) system, built with Express.js and EJS templating.
-It provides an intuitive, modern interface for interacting with the RAG backend, featuring glass morphism effects, responsive layout, and seamless document Q&A.
+This is the user interface for the Smart Document Assistant, built with Express.js and EJS templating.
+It provides an intuitive, modern interface for interacting with the AI-powered backend, featuring glass morphism effects, responsive layout, and seamless document Q&A.

 ## Features